-The 2017 Refunding Bonds are secured and payable from Tax Revenues which is generally defined as the portion of property tax revenues collected in the Merged Project Area derived from incremental growth in assessed property values over the initial base year values in each of 17 component areas, less certain County administrative fees and the AB1290 statutory pass-through payment to the San José Unified School District and excluding the amounts collected pursuant to the pension override or State Water Project override provisions of the Dissolution Law.
+The 2017 Refunding Bonds are secured and payable from Redevelopment Property Tax Trust Fund Tax Revenues ("RPTTF") which is generally defined as the portion of property tax revenues collected in the Merged Project Area derived from incremental growth in assessed property values over the initial base year values in each of 17 component areas, less certain County administrative fees and the AB1290 statutory pass-through payment to the San José Unified School District and excluding the amounts collected pursuant to the pension override or State Water Project override provisions of the Dissolution Law that were not pledged to the repayment of the 2017 Refunding Bonds.
 All other AB1290 statutory pass through payments and the negotiated pass through payments to Santa Clara County were subordinated to the 2017 Refunding Bonds.
-As of June 30, 2019, SARA had total debt outstanding of \$1,893,567 billion, consisting approximately \$1,617,104 billion in senior Tax Allocation Bonds and \$276,463 million in subordinate Tax Allocation Bonds.
+As of June 30, 2020, SARA had total debt outstanding of \$1,476,820,000 billion, consisting approximately \$1,256,855,000 in senior Tax Allocation Bonds and \$219,965,000 in subordinate Tax Allocation Bonds.